 - 1. Prior to July 31, the President submits to the Board of Trustees a proposed operating budget for the fiscal year commencing the prior May 1.
 The operating budget includes proposed expenditures and the means of financing them. - 2.
 Public hearings are conducted at the Village Hall to obtain taxpayer comments. - 3.
 Prior to July 31, the budget is legally enacted through passage of an ordinance. - 4.
 Formal budgetary integration is employed as a management control device during the year for the General Fund.
 Formal budgetary integration is not employed for Debt Service Funds because effective budgetary control is alternatively achieved through general obligation bond indenture provisions. - 5.
-Budgets for the General Fund are adopted on a basis consistent with generally accepted accounting principles (GAAP).
+Budgets for the General Fund are adopted and monitored throughout the year on a cash basis.

-DETAILED NOTES ON ALL FUNDS AND ACCOUNT GROUPS
+3. DETAILED NOTES ON ALL FUNDS AND ACCOUNT GROUPS